tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 random:
-: Same as for TLS 1.3, except that the downgrade sentinels described in Section 4.1.3 of {{TLS13}} when TLS 1.2 and TLS 1.1 and below are negotiated apply to DTLS 1.2 and DTLS 1.0 respectively.
+: Same as for TLS 1.3, except that the downgrade sentinels described in Section 4.1.3 of {{TLS13}} when TLS 1.2 and TLS 1.1 and below are negotiated apply to DTLS 1.2 and DTLS 1.0, respectively.

 legacy_session_id:
-: Versions of TLS and DTLS before version 1.3 supported a "session resumption" feature which has been merged with pre-shared keys in version 1.3.
+: Versions of TLS and DTLS before version 1.3 supported a "session resumption" feature, which has been merged with pre-shared keys (PSK) in version 1.3.
 A client which has a cached session ID set by a pre-DTLS 1.3 server SHOULD set this field to that value.
 Otherwise, it MUST be set as a zero-length vector (i.e., a zero-valued single byte length field).